-See week’s worth of entries here: 1864-07-18_Marvin_combined
+See the whole week’s worth of entries here: 1864-08-06_Marvin_combined

-Citation: July 9 – July 20, 1864 Diary entries by Matthew Marvin, Diary, January 1- December 31, 1864.
+Citation: July 21 – August 9, 1864 Diary entries by Matthew Marvin, Diary, January 1- December 31, 1864.
 Volume 3.
 Matthew Marvin Papers.
 Minnesota Historical Society.
 [P2355 box 1]

 Letter from John N. Bradford, of the Fourth Minnesota Regiment in Altoona, Georgia, to his wife, Libbie Bradford, reporting on the activities of cavalry troops – August 3, 1864Sunday, August 3rd, 2014